AndrewC2023/DRAFT/README.md

 sudo apt install python3
 ```

-this will also instal pip which with manage your python libraries
+this will also instal pip which will manage your python libraries

 there is a required libraries shell script in the python folder, but the process of manually using pip in the terminal is not difficult so either approach is fine.